open-mmlab/mmdetection/docs/en/get_started.md

 You will see a new image `result.jpg` on your current folder, where bounding boxes are plotted on cars, benches, etc.

 Option (b).
-If you install MMDetection with MIM, open you python interpreter and copy&paste the following codes.
+If you install MMDetection with MIM, open your python interpreter and copy&paste the following codes.

 ```python
 from mmdet.apis import init_detector, inference_detector